-The tragic death of George Floyd in America in May 2020 sparked protests across the world and the birth of the Black Lives Matter movement.
-It was this that moved us to look at the way we as individuals and as an organisation behave towards people from black, Asian, minority, ethnic (BAME)* communities and in particular to review our Equality, Diversity and Inclusion policy.
+The tragic death of George Floyd in America in May 2020 sparked protests across the world and prompted a resurrgence of the Black Lives Matter movement.
+It was this that moved us to look at the way we as individuals and as an organisation behave towards people from black, Asian, minority, ethnic (BAME)* communities, and in particular, to review our Equality, Diversity and Inclusion policy.

-We looked at our processes and procedures and spoke to each other and to our colleagues from BAME communities and quickly realised we had a lot of work to do.
+We looked at our processes and procedures, spoke to each other, and to our colleagues from BAME communities, and quickly realised we had a lot of work to do.

 It is clear that for many of staff, volunteers and clients the structures and processes in our organisation are not fit for purpose.
-We have just finished a consultation with our staff about introducing a new structure to look at the addressing the issue of racism in the workplace.
-We’re now in the process of creating new groups to do this important work.
+We have completed a staff consultation about introducing a new structure to look at addressing the issue of racism in the workplace.
+We’re now in the process of creating new groups to start our work together.

-Watch this space for updates on this hugely important piece of work, which has become a priority for all of us from our Board and Senior Leadership Team through to all our services and project teams.
+Watch this space for updates on this hugely important work, which has become a priority for all of us, from our Board and Senior Leadership Team, through to all our services and project teams.

-Opal Tometi, the co-founder of Black Lives Matters tells her story here.
+Opal Tometi, the co-founder of Black Lives Matter tells her story here.